reubensjohn/yum-api-ci-cd/README.md

 # Control Plane - GitHub Actions Example Using the CLI

 This example demonstrates building and deploying an app to Control Plane using the CLI (cpln) as part of a GitHub Action.

-The example is a Node.js app that displays the environment variables and start-up arguments.
+The example application is a Node.js app that displays the environment variables and start-up arguments.

 This example is provided as a starting point and your own unique delivery and/or deployment requirements will dictate the steps needed in your situation.

 ## Control Plane Authentication Set Up

 The Control Plane CLI require a `Service Account` with the proper permissions to perform actions against the Control Plane API.

 1. Follow the Control Plane documentation to create a Service Account and create a key.
-Take a note of the key.
+Take note of the key (download and/or copy to clipboard).
 It will be used in the next section.
 2. Add the Service Account to the `superusers` group.
 Once the GitHub Action executes as expected, a policy can be created with a limited set of permissions and the Service Account can be removed from the `superusers` group.

 ## Example Set Up

 When triggered, the GitHub action will execute the steps defined in the workflow file located at `.github/workflow/deploy-to-control-plane.yml`.
 The example will containerize and push the application to the org's private image repository and create/update a GVC and workload hosted at Control Plane.

 **Perform the following steps to set up the example:**